afikri/afikri.github.io/cv.md

 Abdul Fikri.
 I have the following qualifications:

 ### Education
-Bachelor in Chemical Engineering at Institut Teknologi Bandung, Indonesia Bachelor in Applied Computer Science at Free University of Bozen Bolzano, Italy Master in Computing and Innovation, The University of Adelaide, South Australia
+Bachelor in Chemical Engineering at Institut Teknologi Bandung, Indonesia.
+Bachelor in Applied Computer Science at Free University of Bozen Bolzano, Italy.
+Master in Computing and Innovation, The University of Adelaide, South Australia.

 ### Working Experience